 - i. in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - ii. in full accordance with the guidance to colleges from the Association of Colleges in The Code of Good Governance for English Colleges ("the Code"); and

-In the opinion of the Corporation, the College complies with all the mandatory provisions of the Code, and it has complied throughout the year ended 31 July 2020.
+In the opinion of the Corporation, the College complies with all mandatory provisions of the Code, and it has complied throughout the year ended 31 July 2021.
+The Internal auditors assessed Governance as reasonable.